 Common: dry mouth

 Very rare: transaminases increased and/or blood alkaline phosphatase increased (mild to moderate)

 Rare: fall (predominantly in elderly patients)

 Withdrawal syndrome has been reported upon discontinuation of zopiclone (see section 4.4).
-Withdrawal symptoms vary and may include rebound insomnia, muscle pain, anxiety, tremor, sweating, agitation, confusion, headache, palpitations, tachycardia, delirium, nightmares, panic attacks, muscle aches/cramps, gastrointestinal disturbances and irritability.
+Withdrawal symptoms vary and may include rebound insomnia, muscle pain, anxiety, tremor, sweating, agitation, confusion, headache, palpitations, tachycardia, delirium, nightmares, hallucinations, panic attacks, muscle aches/cramps, gastrointestinal disturbances and irritability.
 In severe cases the following symptoms may occur: derealisation, depersonalisation, hyperacusis, numbness and tingling of the extremities, hypersensitivity to light, noise and physical contact, hallucinations.
 In very rare cases, seizures may occur.